John Darsee: Wider misconduct

 Over time, more research by Darsee came under fire.
 Investigations revealed that Darsee had previously used false data between 1966 and 1970, while an undergraduate at the University of Notre Dame.
 Following the NIH investigation, Harvard retracted 30 of Darsee's papers and abstracts in February 1983.
 Review of Darsee's earlier work at Emory University led to the retraction of an additional 52 papers and abstracts published during his tenure there.
 Braunwald drew criticism for lax supervision and for creating "a hurried pace and emphasis on productivity, coupled with limited interaction with senior scientists", which contributed to the ease with which Darsee was able to fabricate data.
 Arnold Relman, editor of The New England Journal of Medicine, also criticized Darsee's coauthors for their unfamiliarity with his work and lack of awareness of the scientific misconduct.

 Aftermath

 Darsee maintained that he had "no recollection" of committing research fraud.
 He issued an apology which was printed in The New England Journal of Medicine, writing: "I am deeply sorry for allowing these inaccuracies and falsehoods to be published in the Journal and apologize to the editorial board and readers."
 Darsee asked "forgiveness for whatever I have done wrong."

 Darsee subsequently entered a clinical fellowship in critical care at Ellis Hospital in Schenectady, New York.
 He worked there until June 1983.
 In 1984 the New York State Board of Regents revoked his license to practice medicine in the state of New York.
-He is now working as a medical writer and blogger under the name of John Hughes-Darsee and living with his wife, Linda Hughes, a surgical nurse, and 2 children in West Nyack, NY.
+He is now working as a medical writer and blogger under the name of John Hughes-Darsee and living with his wife, Linda Hughes, a surgical nurse, and two children in West Nyack, New York.